Travel guide

 From Toronto to the Rockies, without losing signal.

 Calculating your data is easier than it seems.
 Good news: maps consume very little.
-Navigation with Google Maps uses only 5-10 MB per hour, and if you download offline maps before leaving, consumption drops almost to zero.
-What really eats data is video: social media with auto-play, music or series streaming, and sharing internet with your laptop (hotspot).
+Navigation with Google Maps uses barely 5-10 MB per hour, and if you download offline maps before you leave, consumption drops to almost zero.
+What really eats data is video: social media with auto-play, streaming music or series, and tethering to your laptop (hotspot).

 As a general reference for a week-long trip to Canada: